TikaaVo/Ensemble-weights/README.md

 # deskit

-[deskit](https://TikaaVo.github.io/deskit/) is a flexible, light, and easy-to-use ensembling library that implements Dynamic Ensemble Selection (DES) algorithms for ensembling multiple ML models on a singular dataset.
+[deskit](https://TikaaVo.github.io/deskit/) is a flexible, lightweight, and easy-to-use ensembling library that implements Dynamic Ensemble Selection (DES) algorithms for ensembling multiple ML models on a given dataset.

-The library works entirely with data, taking as input a validation dataset along with pre-computed predictions and outputting a dictionary of weights per model.
+The library works entirely with data, taking as input a validation dataset along with precomputed predictions and outputting a dictionary of weights per model.
 This means that it can be used with any library or model without requiring any wrappers, including custom models, popular ML libraries, and APIs.

-deskit contains multiple different DES algorithms, and it works with both classification and regression.
+deskit includes several DES algorithms, and it works with both classification and regression.

 # Dynamic Ensemble Selection